alvitawa/bigsim/README.md

 `pipenv run python run.py --plot`

-The plots are stored in Visualize.html, the program will try to open them in a web browser.
+The plots are stored in Visualize.html, the program will try to open them in a web browser (with `xdg-open`, common in linux distro's).

 To run a few simulations with the same parameters: